ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Methodology

-\textbf{Encoding and Patch Merging.} The encoder blocks progressively builds a hierarchy of representations at increasingly coarse resolutions.
-Following each Transformer block at level $i$, a \textit{patch merging} layer reduces the temporal resolution by a factor of two while doubling the feature dimension.
-This down-sampling is achieved by concatenating the features of adjacent temporal patches and applying a learnable linear projection.
-Given the output of the $i$-th encoder block, $\bm{H}_{\text{enc}}^{(i)} \in \mathbb{R}^{\frac{S}{2^{i-1}}\times V \times 2^{i-1}{d_e}}$, the patch merging is formulated as:
+\textbf{Patch Merging at Encoder Blocks.} Following each encoder block at level $i$, a patch merging layer reduces the temporal resolution by a factor of two to enforce the low-pass filtering effect.
+Given the input $\bm{H}_{\text{enc}}^{(i)} \in \mathbb{R}^{S/2^{i-1}\times V \times d_i}$, we separate features at even and odd time steps and concatenate them along the channel dimension.
+The merged output is obtained via a linear projection $\bm{W}^{(i)}_{\text{enc}}$:

-where the output $\bm{H}_{\text{enc}}^{'(i)} \in \mathbb{R}^{\frac{S}{2^{i}}\times V \times 2^{i}{d_e}}$ serves as the input to the next encoder level.
-This allows successive layers to capture features ranging from fine-grained details to coarse, global structures.
-The hierarchical encoding process culminates in a bottleneck layer positioned at the deepest level of the architecture, which consists of a linear layer that processes the feature representation at the coarsest temporal scale, bridging the transition from the encoding path to the decoding path.